Skip to content

 Attributes

-In your template declaration, you can add any parameters you want by passing them as parameters to the template element, optionally assigning a default value to them.
+In your template declaration, you can add any attributes you want by passing them as attributes to the template element, optionally assigning a default value to them.

-Parameters can be referenced by inserting their name in curly braces.
-They can be used to insert values in text or attribute names/values:
+Attribute values can be referenced by inserting their name in curly braces.
+They can be used to insert values in text or anywhere in the inner HTML:

 </template>